 The deadline for filing your next annual accounts the following year will remain unchanged, so be sure to remember this to avoid late filing penalties.

-If Coronavirus (COVID-19) has affected your company and you need more time to file your accounts, you should apply to extend your accounts filing deadline now.
-More information can be found here.
+If Coronavirus (COVID-19) has affected your company and you need more time to file your company accounts, you should apply to extend your accounts filing deadline now.
+Further guidance is available from HMRC.

 Deadlines for filing limited company annual accounts

-All companies, including dormant companies, must prepare and file annual accounts at Companies House every year.
+All companies, including dormant companies, must prepare and file annual accounts with Companies House every year.
 Companies that are trading must also send accounts and Company Tax Returns to HMRC each year.

 The normal deadline for filing annual accounts at Companies House is: